NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    To access a system, you must be on a project assigned to that system.

-<<<<<<< Updated upstream
 **Cloud Computing**

 The Cloud Platform allows RDHPCS users to create a high-performance computational cluster on a cloud-based platform (AWS, Azure or GCP) with resources that are appropriate for specific processing tasks.
 Cloud access is mediated through the Parallel Works application.
-Login `here. <https://noaa.parallel.works/log>`_
+Login `here. <https://noaa.parallel.works>`_

 MSU systems (Orion, Hercules) are accessed via SSH or OpenOnDemand.
-See `Orion login: <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Logging_in>`_ for detailed instructions.
+See MSUHPC :ref:`MSUHPC-logging-in` for detailed instructions.

->>>>>>> Stashed changes

 On-Premises RDHPCS systems (Gaea, Hera, Jet, Niagara, PPAN) are accessed via SSH.
 See the RSA and CAC login sections for further information.